tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.109" %}>

 <mark>Charges of homosexual activities were easily concocted.
-The authorities could always unearth an ex-convict who could be persuaded to swear that Herr X had fondled Herr Y in a bar.</mark> One might even say that the Roehm purge belongs in this category – political assassination dressed up as anti-vice action- the only difference being that Roehm had indeed been a practicing homosexual.
+The authorities could always unearth an ex-convict who could be persuaded to swear that Herr X had fondled Herr Y in a bar.</mark> One might even say that the Roehm purge belongs in this category – political assassination dressed up as anti-vice action - the only difference being that Roehm had indeed been a practicing homosexual.

 </from>
 </compare>